All Episodes

 They can't let it go.

-Now they can't let it go, and they want to refight the same thing.
+Now they can't let it go and they want to refight the same thing.

 This is an irrelevant report.

-But the Democrats are screaming, they're happy.
+But the Democrats are screaming.

 This is super.

-Bush lied.
+See, Bush lied, Bush lied.

-We've been telling you what along.
+We've been telling you all along.

 Bush lied, Bush lied.